Secret Diary of a Call Girl: Background and production

 The rights to the blog were bought by Silverapples Media (Avril MacRory and Paul Duane), who co-produced the series with Tiger Aspect Productions.
 The series was initially developed with Channel 4 and when Channel 4 passed on the project, ITV took over.
 The series aired in a late-night 10pm slot, as part of ITV2's "XXL Thursday" programming block.

 The theme song is an excerpt of "You Know I'm No Good" by Amy Winehouse.
 The song runs whilst the intertitle plays, showing Belle applying make-up and getting dressed, interspersed with shots of urban London.

 Both series 1 and 2 consisted of eight episodes: the series was commissioned for a third series, even before the second series was aired.
-Series 2 became complicated to film due to Piper's pregnancy and body doubles were hired.
+Actress Billie Piper herself commented on the difficulties of Hannah's wardrobe as Belle since Piper was pregnant during the filming of series two.
+Piper described Hannah's usual attire worn, explaining, "I wear tight clothes in this show, so it's obvious [her pregnancy]."
+The crew decided to shoot using ulterior angles, to disguise her baby bump, with Piper noting, "We were shooting around my torso, basically."
+For the nude scenes, body doubles were employed.
+In addition, Hannah's wardrobe changed frequently, including the use of accessories such as shawls being worn, or on occasion, an entirely loose-fitting outfit.

-The filming of series 3 began at the start of 2009, once Piper had recovered after the birth of her son, Winston, in October 2008.
+The filming of series 3 began at the start of 2009, once Piper had recovered after the birth of her son in October 2008.
 Piper also stated she would be taking on the role of executive producer of the upcoming series as well.
 Ahead of the series 3 premiere ITV2 aired a one-off interview between Piper and Brooke Magnanti, who had written under the Belle de Jour pseudonym, entitled, Billie and the Real Belle Bare All.

-Piper has stated that the fourth series was to be the final.
+Piper stated that the fourth series was to be the final.
+There were brief rumors during the filming of series 4 of a movie adaptation.